-The advancements in suspension design gave the 458 Italia greater longitudinal and vertical stability, while the electronic control of the dampers made it blend in and perfectly respond to any road condition and driving pace.
+The advancements in suspension design gave the 458 Italia greater longitudinal and vertical stability.
+Simultaneously, the dampers’ electronic control made it blend in and perfectly respond to any road condition and driving pace.

-Compared to the F430, the steering ratio was significantly improved which makes for quicker and more responsive steering on both road and tracks.
+Compared to the F430, the steering ratio was significantly improved, making for quicker and more responsive steering on both road and tracks.

 Brakes, Wheels and Tires

 Additionally, the major advancement contributing to the 458’s stopping capabilities are Pre-Fill brake calipers, an innovative system activating the pistons as soon as the driver lifts off their foot off the accelerator pedal.
-That way, the gap between the brake pad and the rotor is minimized, resulting in radically improved brake response time.
+That way, the brake pad and the rotor gap are minimized, resulting in radically improved brake response time.

-To achieve these results, the ABS control systems were calibrated and integrated with the E-Diff 3 electronic differential.
+The ABS control systems were calibrated and integrated with the E-Diff 3 electronic differential to achieve these results.
 Working in unison, the systems precisely estimated the supercar’s speed at any moment, ensuring better torque control and improved vehicle stability during braking.

-In addition to building the chassis, Alcoa also produced forged aluminum wheels measuring 20×8.5 inches in the front and 20×10.5 inches at the back with Michelin 235/35ZR20 front and 295/35ZR20 rear respectively.
+Besides building the chassis, Alcoa also produced forged aluminum wheels measuring 20×8.5 inches in the front and 20×10.5 inches at the back with Michelin 235/35ZR20 front and 295/35ZR20 rear, respectively.
 The forging process enabled the lightweight wheels to decrease unladen weight, thus improving the braking, acceleration, and cornering capabilities of the 458.